Tandoori chicken is a really popular dish, and food good reason. It’s tender, juicy, and full of flavor.

 I think it’s fair to say tandoori chicken is probably one of the most ordered dishes at any Indian restaurant (alongside butter chicken).
-It’s typically marinated with yogurt and spices and then baked in a tandoor aka a clay oven.
-If you are dairy-free, you can use coconut milk in place of yogurt (you won’t taste the coconut – it just helps tenderize the chicken the way that yogurt does).
+It’s typically marinated with yogurt and spices and then baked in a tandoor, aka a clay oven.
+I like to use unsweetened full-fat coconut milk in place of yogurt (you won’t taste the coconut – it just helps tenderize the chicken the way that yogurt does).

-Not in the mood for some red #40 with your chicken?
-Same.
-No amount of paprika can get you that restaurant shade of red but here’s how I add a natural reddish hue to my tandoori chicken: make a couple deep incisions on each drumstick and then with a spoon, add a mixture of paprika, salt and lime.
-Do this before adding the marinade and you’ll get a redder color than you would otherwise.
+Now keep in mind that no amount of paprika can get you that restaurant shade of red, but here’s how I add a natural reddish hue to my tandoori chicken: make a couple of deep incisions on each drumstick, and then with a spoon, add a mixture of paprika, salt, and lime.
+Do this before adding the marinade, and you’ll get a redder color than you would otherwise.
 Additionally, this will help get more flavor into the chicken.

-When you blend your marinade, it should have some texture.
-You don’t want a completely smooth paste.
-Texture will make your chicken look a little more authentic and you’ll be able to better taste some of the individual flavors in the marinade.
-Once the chicken is well coated, add a couple tablespoons of mustard oil on top.
+When you blend your marinade, it will have some texture to it.
+You don’t need it to be a completely smooth paste.
+The texture will make your chicken look a little more authentic, and you’ll be able to better taste some of the individual flavors in the marinade.
+Once the chicken is well coated, add a couple of tablespoons of mustard oil on top.
 This will give the chicken a nice sheen and add a touch of tanginess to the dish.

-I would marinate this chicken for 30 minutes in the fridge, then bring it to room temp and then pop it in the oven.
+Marinate the chicken for 30 minutes in the fridge, then bring it to room temperature and pop it in the oven.

 - 1 teaspoon salt